cheynolds/circuits/README.md

 # circuits
-a collection of artful, useful or noteworthy circuits with associated code sketches
+a collection of artful, useful or noteworthy circuits with associated code sketches (WIP)